jeskodes/milestone-project-1-jesk/README.md

 ### Design

+- The design to give both information about the product and to showcase the photographer's work.
 - Black/dark grey and white/off-white colour palette.
 Good contrast for readability.
 - No thick borders and minimal use of border radius; simplistic, clutter-free styling.
 - Typeface for main text: a serif font - this is currently trending and there is also [guidance](https://www.siteimprove.com/glossary/accessible-fonts/#:~:text=These%20font%20types%20are%20mostly,decision%20is%20up%20to%20you.) that it is more accessible for those with dyslexia as the letters are more   easily distinguishable.